Connect with others who understand.

 Written by Daniel Bukszpan

-• Multiple sclerosis (MS) is an autoimmune condition in which a person’s immune system attacks their central nervous system (CNS), damaging the protective myelin around their nerves.
+• Multiple sclerosis (MS) is an autoimmune condition in which the immune system attacks the central nervous system (CNS), damaging the protective myelin around nerves.

 • Damage to the myelin can impair the transmission of nerve signals, causing MS symptoms such as numbness and vision problems.

-• Disease-modifying therapies (DMTs) can help slow the progression of MS by reducing inflammation but cannot stop or reverse damage to myelin.
+• Disease-modifying therapies (DMTs) can help slow MS progression by reducing inflammation but can’t stop or reverse damage to myelin.

-Multiple sclerosis is an autoimmune disease, a condition in which the body’s immune system attacks the body’s own tissues.
-The immune system attacks are directed at the central nervous system (brain and spinal cord) — specifically at myelin, a substance that serves as a protective covering for nerves.
+Multiple sclerosis is an autoimmune disease, a condition in which the body’s immune system attacks its own tissues.
+In MS, immune system attacks are directed at the central nervous system (brain and spinal cord) — specifically at myelin, a substance that serves as a protective covering for nerve fibers.
 This is why MS is also known as a demyelinating disease.
-The damage to the myelin sheath can cause symptoms of MS such as muscle weakness, numbness, and vision problems.
+Damage to the myelin sheath can cause symptoms of MS in various parts of the body, leading to muscle weakness, numbness, and vision problems.

 What role does myelin damage play in the MS disease course?
 To learn more, MyMSTeam talked to Dr. Barry Singer, director and founder of The MS Center for Innovations in Care at Missouri Baptist Medical Center in St. Louis.
 His award-winning MS website, MS Living Well, started in 2007 and has been a valuable resource in more than 190 countries.
-He is also the host of the MS Living Well Podcast, including the episode “Remyelination: Repairing Multiple Sclerosis.”
+He’s also the host of the MS Living Well podcast, including the episode “Remyelination: Repairing Multiple Sclerosis.”

 What Is Myelin?